4F6D/4F6D/README.md

 - **⚙️ Programming**: Graphics, engine development, and general software engineering.
 - **🛠️ Projects**: I build things that matter for my studies, work, or just pure fun!

+---

+#### 📢 **Follow My Projects**

+You’ll find all of my **ongoing projects** here in the repositories!
+I collect things that I care about, things that help me study, or stuff that simply sparks my interest.

+---

 Below is a list of **technologies** I've worked with or have a basic understanding of.
 While I'm not an expert in everything, I'm always learning and improving my skills!

 ---